 The Company's external auditor is invited to and attends the Company's Annual General Meeting.
-The auditor's presence is made known to the shareholders during the meeting and shareholders are provided with an opportunity to address questions to the auditor.
+The auditor's presence is made known to the security holders during the meeting and security holders are provided with an opportunity to address questions to the auditor.